 To achieve the best results with my clients, I always begin with an in-depth consultation.
-I learn about their diet, exercise and skincare routines.
+I learn about their diet, exercise, and skincare routines.
 I ask about medical history and medications as well as stress levels.
 Most importantly, I ask them about their goals and what they are willing to contribute to achieving them.

 How do you handle some of the challenges that you might experience working as an esthetician?

 Each challenge in my career as an esthetician and CEO is handled as an opportunity for growth and development.
-I find that having a good balance of heart and brain help to work through the challenges with minimal anguish.
+I find that having a good balance of heart and brain helps to work through the challenges with minimal anguish.

 What new products or services are you interested in trying in your practice?